dominikreisach/Spruce-Beetle/README.md

   <h1>Spruce Beetle</h1>

   <p>
-    A toolkit for working with timber offcuts in <a href="https://www.rhino3d.com">Rhino/Grasshopper.</a>
+    A toolkit for designing with timber offcuts in <a href="https://www.rhino3d.com">Rhino/Grasshopper.</a>
   </p>

 <!-- Badges -->